Thai King praises 'unity' in speech on final coronation day

-Walking onto a wooden balcony to the roar of the crowd, Vajiralongkorn said he was "truly happy" with the display.
+Walking onto a wooden balcony to the roar of the crowd, Vajiralongkorn said he was "pleased and delighted" with the display.

 "I want the unity shown here with this goodwill to be an encouraging sign for everybody, all sides to perform their duties for the prosperity of our country," he said.